kazimuth/tendon/DESIGN.md

 http://swig.org/Doc3.0/SWIG.html
 -> SWIG!
+- works similarly to this, a full c++ compiler, with "typemaps" generating code for individual c++ types

 https://nullprogram.com/blog/2018/05/27/
 -> indirect calls w/ dlsym is slightly faster than standard indirect linking; only .25 of a ns tho, not important